Back to California

 What This Bill Does

-• Allows doctors who live outside of California to provide medical care through telehealth (like video calls) to patients in California.
+• Allows out-of-state physicians and surgeons to provide medical care through telehealth to eligible patients in California.

-• Expands the definition of 'eligible patient' to include people whose life-threatening condition is in remission and are continuing treatment with an out-of-state doctor.
+• Expands the definition of 'eligible patient' to include people whose life-threatening disease is in remission and who are continuing treatment with an out-of-state doctor they already know.

 Who It Names or Affects